alireza-a/upassbc/README.md

 ```

 ### On windows
+Yet to be tested.

 ## change permission for the folder
+change permissions on the file containing your username and password.
 ```sh
 chmod 700 -R /path_to_direcory
 ```

 # Notes
-The automator.rb script only makes a request on your behalf to upassbc website to register for all the possible months availible.
+The automator.rb script only makes a request on your behalf to upassbc website to register for all the possible months available.
-To make sure this request succeeds, register the Cron job to run multiple time during a month.
-This ensures the automator will succeed with high probability.
+To increase the probability of successful update, the setup configures your system to execute the script multiple times.

 The following docs were used in developing this automator